 ObsCure: The Aftermath sort of does this with Mei's sister, Jun.
 It's almost painful enough to just let her die before she goes into it.

-Resident Evil 5, from the ending of chapter 5 onwards, changes from "zombies" to "dead guys with guns".
+Resident Evil 5, from the ending of chapter 5 onwards, changes from "Majini" to "Majini with assault rifles".
 Which is especially horrible since you can't run with a gun but the enemy can.
 Good luck.

 There's lots of difficult parts in this game that can cause you to get stuck for an hour or two.
-One part that stands out is a section near the end of the game, where you have to fight 2 giant insect enemies that attack at the same time.
+One part that stands out is a section near the end of the game, where you have to fight two Reapers that attack at the same time.
 They both have instakill attacks and require you to aim at specific body parts to kill them.
-And a few moments after the giant insects appear, two zombies with miniguns (These guys have massive hitpoints) and a huge amount of melee zombies come to attack you, and it's mandatory to kill the two zombies with miniguns.
-Better kill the 2 giant insects quickly or you'll have to face all of them at the same time.
+And a few moments after the giant insects appear, two Gatling Majini (who have massive hitpoints) and a huge amount of melee Majini come to attack you, and it's mandatory to kill the two Gatling Majini.
+Better kill the Reapers quickly or you'll have to face all of them at the same time.

-Earlier in the game, you are required to navigate through underground tunnels, whilst carrying a clunky old lantern.
-You WILL find enemies in these tunnels and you WILL need the lantern to see them, but to kill them, you need to put down that lantern to use your weapon.
+Earlier in the game, you are required to navigate through underground tunnels, and if playing single player and you don't know you can have the AI partner carry the lantern, you get stuck with it instead.
+You will find enemies in these tunnels and you will need the lantern to see them, but to kill them, you need to put down that lantern to use your weapon.

 Resident Evil 6 is similar to 5, mentioned above, in that you not only see zombies, but also gun-wielding enemies, without being able to run and shoot.
 The highly irritating J'avo form the main enemies of two campaigns, and most of Ada's campaign — plus, they have Adaptive Ability to make them even more of a threat.